MianSaadTahir/LabSync360/README.md

 # LabSync 360 — Intelligent Budget Management System

-LabSync 360 is an automated, AI-driven project budget management system designed to streamline the workflow from client requirements to financial tracking.
+An automated, AI-driven project budget management system designed to streamline the workflow from client requirements to financial tracking.

 ## Table of Contents